OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/architecture-high-availability.md

 <div class="info" markdown="1">

 Applies to OutSystems self-managed infrastructures.
-This feature is in Technical Preview.

 </div>

 The following diagram depicts the architecture of a 3-node Master/Replica Redis Cluster infrastructure: